Saskatoon Interchange Project

 - Availability and cost of right-of-way.

 The interchanges include a loop and traffic signals.
-Why a loop and won’t traffic signals cause delays?
+Why a loop?
+Won’t traffic signals cause delays?

 Both interchanges include an eastbound to northbound loop.
-A driver going home from the downtown at the end of the day will exit College Drive, travel under the bridge structure, and loop up to McOrmond Drive, and travel north.
+For example, a driver heading to Willowgrove from the downtown will exit College Drive, travel under the bridge structure, and loop up to McOrmond Drive, and travel north.
 The driver will then travel over College Drive and will pass through an intersection that will be controlled by traffic signals.
 The delay at this intersection will be much less than is experienced today by drivers waiting to turn left off of College Drive, as there is much less opposing traffic.
 There is also a large improvement in safety and comfort for drivers waiting to turn left by eliminating the adjacent traffic.

 How will the interchanges accommodate pedestrians and cyclists?

-The College Drive / McOrmond Drive interchange will include three metre wide multi-use pathways on both sides of the McOrmond Drive bridge structure over College Drive.
+The College Drive and McOrmond Drive interchange will include three metre wide multi-use pathways on both sides of the McOrmond Drive bridge structure over College Drive.
 Both pedestrians and cyclists are permitted to use multi-use pathways.

-The Boychuk Drive / Highway 16 interchange will include a three metre wide multi-use pathway on the west side of the Boychuk Drive bridge structure over Highway 16.
+The Boychuk Drive and Highway 16 interchange will include a three metre wide multi-use pathway on the west side of the Boychuk Drive bridge structure over Highway 16.
 Both pedestrians and cyclists are permitted to use multi-use pathways.

 How will construction affect wildlife?

 The construction of both interchanges does affect the local wetlands.
 PCL is abiding by the City’s Wetland Policy and all provincial and federal regulations.
 If the wetlands are damaged, then the contractor must compensate by establishing additional wetlands of equivalent biodiversity.

 How will traffic noise be mitigated once the interchanges are open?

-As part of the Saskatoon Interchange Project, sound attenuations will be built.
-The walls are expected to minimize the noise levels in adjacent neighbourhoods.
+As part of the Saskatoon Interchange Project, sound attenuations are being built.
+The walls will minimize the noise levels in adjacent neighbourhoods.